aquawicket/DigitalKnob/DKCMake/README.txt

 /digitalknob      ( I.E.  C:/digitalknob for windows.. ,wherever the digitalknob folder resides on your system )

 *** BINARY DIRECTORY ****
-/digitalknob/DKApps/DKCore/win32   ( By setting the biary directory to be win32, most variables will be casted )
+/digitalknob/DKApps/DKCore/win32   ( By setting the binary directory to be win32, most variables will be casted )

 ****************************************************